Winsor McCay: Legacy

-Work

 Style

 Virtually from the beginning, McCay innovated with the forms of his chosen media.
 He varied the size and shape of comic strip panels for dramatic effect, as in the second instalment of Little Nemo (October 22, 1905), where the panels grow to adapt to a growing forest of mushrooms.
 Few of McCay's contemporaries were so bold with their page layouts.
 Near-contemporary George Herriman with Krazy Kat was the most notable example, but it was not until a generation later that cartoonists such as Frank King with Gasoline Alley, Hal Foster with Prince Valiant, and Roy Crane with Captain Easy attempted such daring designs on their Sunday pages.

-McCay's detailed hatching mastery of perspective enhanced the illusions in his drawings, particularly in Little Nemo.
+McCay's detailed hatching and mastery of perspective enhanced the illusions in his drawings, particularly in Little Nemo.
 Fantastic grotesqueries such as what McCay witnessed during his time at the Wonderland and Eden Musee appeared often in McCay's work.
 McCay was noted for the speed and accuracy with which he could draw; crowds of people would gather around to watch him paint billboards.

 McCay had a taste for the ornate.
 The architecture he drew was inspired by that of carnivals, the 1893 World's Columbian Exposition in Chicago and the detailed illustrations in British illustrated newspapers The Illustrated London News and The Graphic.
 The Maison Quantin of Paris published a series of illustrated books called Images Enphantines, whose pages bear a striking resemblance to McCay's early Little Nemo strips, both in their graphic sense and their imaginative layouts.